 3) There’s no money or not enough drivers available: There is only so much money that can be spent on spare drivers otherwise our city would go bankrupt.
 You can’t have a spare driver sitting and waiting to replace every driver you have.
 Sometimes, people will have last minute issues, or phone in sick, they will fall ill on the job, or they will have terrible news from their family while at work.
 You can’t always replace them all.
 If we could, we would have no money left!
-Transit Managers are always working hard to find replacements when they max out the Spare Board of drivers but sometimes they have no choice but to cancel all or part of the bus run due to unavailability or to give the replacement time to get into work (Many Guelph Bus drivers don’t actually live in the city due to a bus driver shortage).
+Transit Managers are always working hard to find replacements when they max out the Spare Board of drivers but sometimes they have no choice but to cancel all or part of the bus run due to unavailability or to give the replacement time to get into work (Many Guelph Transit bus drivers don’t actually live in the city due to an ongoing bus driver shortage in Ontario).
 There is also only so many spare buses available as a backup.
 If all the spare buses are in use, it may mean service from other areas will have to be reduced or even cancelled so that those buses can be reallocated to areas where they are needed the most.

 Buses have more electronic gadgets than any car.
 The sensor which checks whether the wheelchair ramp is pulled out isn’t working, the engine can’t start, the digital sign is wonky, the Automatic Stop Voice is speaking gibberish.
 Some days the engine will decide it doesn’t want to be switched on anymore and need to be replaced completely.

 Example: If your bus has broken down, they have a spare waiting, and, if available, have a spare driver sitting on it.
 By the time that driver can get to your bus breakdown, it’ll probably be too late to do any sort-of rescue mission, that job will instead be given to the driver behind, who can then enjoy a five to ten-minute delay plus being twice as busy as usual.